Asia-Pacific: Overview of antitrust regimes

 After an evaluation of enforcement capacity within the country, the Royal Government of Bhutan decided to adopt a competition policy instead of a competition law.
 The Ministry of Economic Affairs adopted the National Competition Policy in 2020.
 It offers a framework to promote efficiency, competitiveness and consumer welfare; as per provision 7.2 of the National Competition Policy, there shall be a competition impact assessment carried out for new and existing economy policies or laws proposed by government agencies.
 The Office of Consumer Protection (the "OCP") is responsible for its implementation and the Consumer Board, already established under the Consumer Protection Act 2012, will function as the Competition Council.

-In April 2021, the OCP conducted a two-day webinar on 'Uasia-pacnderstanding the tools and methodology to carry out Competition Impact Assessment (CIA)' to enable the taskforce members in drafting the Competition Impact Assessment Guidelines.
+The OCP is committed to monitor market activities, with particular reference to businesses' pricing strategies.
+In April 2021, it submitted the conclusions of an investigation in relation to high electricity bills.
+During the fourth lockdown (2021-2022), the OCP has also inspected 637 entities and imposed penalties on 31 for unfair business practices.
+In April 2021, the OCP conducted a two-day webinar on 'Understanding the tools and methodology to carry out Competition Impact Assessment (CIA)' to enable the taskforce members in drafting the Competition Impact Assessment Guidelines.

 The Royal Government of Bhutan is showing interest in topics such as intellectual property, consumer protection and trade, with dedicated offices.
 In 2019, the Department of Trade published guidelines on e-commerce.